 If you want a quiet cool mist humidifier for your bedroom, we recommend the Pure Enrichment MistAire.
 This humidifier is ultra quiet and the size is perfectly suited for bedrooms.
 There are two settings (high and low) and it includes an automatic shut-off feature for when the water level is too low.
 The feature that makes this particular humidifier stand out for use in bedrooms is the optional night light.

 The Pure Enrichment MistAire is a fliterless humudifier.
-This means if you use tap water and you live in a hard water area, you will want to either use demineralization capsules or purchase a distiller.
+This means if you use tap water and you live in a hard water area, you will want to either use No products found. or purchase a distiller.
 If you do neither of these then the minerals from the water will be release in to the air.
 This isn’t great for your lungs and when the minerals settle there will be white dust all over the room.

 Quiet Warm Mist Humidifier for Your Bedroom